 To protect the Preserves in perpetuity, a non-wasting endowment was established.
 OCTA makes annual deposits of approximately \$2.9 million.
-The seventh deposit was made in July 2022.
-As of September 30, 2022, the balance of the endowment was \$21,276,964.
+As of March 31, 2023, the balance of the endowment was \$23,112,620.
 While the performance of the endowment fund will affect the timeframe for full funding, current projections indicate that OCTA is still on track to meet the target of \$46.2 million in FY 2027-28.
-For more details, see the program updates on page 35.
+For more details, see the program updates on page 36.

 10. Work with the Environmental Cleanup Allocation Committee (ECAC) to develop the next tiers of water quality programs to prevent the flow of trash, pollutants, and debris into waterways from transportation facilities.
-In addition, focus on improving water quality on a regional scale that encourages partnerships among the local agencies as part of the Environmental Cleanup Program (ECP) (Project X).
+In addition, focus on improving water quality on a regional scale that encourages partnerships among the local agencies as part of the Environmental Cleanup Program (ECP {Project X}).

 In May 2010, the Board approved a two-tier approach to funding Project X. Tier 1 consists of funding equipment purchases and upgrades to existing catch basins and related best management practices, such as screens and other low-flow diversion devices.
 Tier 2 consists of funding regional, potentially multi-jurisdictional, and capital-intensive projects.
-Since 2011, the Board has approved over \$30 million in funding for 199 Tier 1 projects through 11 calls and \$27.9 million for 22 Tier 2 projects through two calls.
+Since 2011, the Board has awarded over \$33 million in funding for 212 Tier 1 projects through 11 calls and \$27.9 million for 22 Tier 2 projects through two calls.

-The 12th Tier 1 call was released on March 14, 2022, providing up to \$3 million in available M2 funds to support projects that protect beaches and waterways throughout Orange County.
-Applications for the call were received on June 16, 2022.
-Based upon the project selection criteria specified in the CTFP guidelines, programming recommendations are anticipated to be presented to the Board for consideration in November 2022.
-Staff will continue to analyze revenues for future calls and are currently assessing the timing of a future Tier 2 call.
-For more details, see the program updates on page 34.
+On February 13, 2023, the Board authorized the 13th Tier 1 call, providing up to \$3 million in available M2 funds to support projects that protect beaches and waterways throughout Orange County.
+Applications are due on April 27, 2023, with programming recommendations anticipated in summer 2023.
+Staff continues to analyze revenues for future calls and anticipates a Tier 2 call in late 2023.
+For more details, see the program updates on page 36.